pretix/pretix-docs/docs/guides/pretixscan/android.md

 ![Screen titled "Welcome to pretixSCAN", asking you to connect the device to the backend.](../../assets/screens/scan/welcome.png "Welcome to pretixSCAN screenshot")

 When you launch pretixSCAN for the first time, confirm that you understand the privacy and security implications of storing attendee data on your device.
-You have to grant pretixSCAN access to the device's camera in order to use the core functionality of validating tickets.
+If you want to use the device's integrated camera for validating tickets, then you have to grant pretixSCAN access to the camera.
+If you have a smartphone with a dedicated scanner, such as one of our rental scan smartphones, then you do not have to grant pretixSCAN access to the camera.
+We recommend using the scanner.

 Once you have granted permission, pretixSCAN will start accessing the scanner or camera instantly.
-It will also display a text box telling you to create a new device in our organizer account in the pretix backend.
+It will also display a text box telling you to create a new device in your organizer account in the pretix backend.
 The next section is going to tell you how to do that.

 ### Connecting the device to the pretix backend